cjlovering/evo/README.md

 step.
 If peasants converge together and attack/trap a predator, there is a higher chance all their children can survive.
 Will they scatter or run?

+## setup

+This project uses *gradle* and currently requires few dependencies, although dl4j will be added soon.
+I enable auto-import in my ide (intellij), and everything works smoothly.

 ## design

 * currently a session is run, loading and starting the game (very simple)
-* its easiest to observe this by actually running the server and watching it in localhost
+* its easiest to observe this by running the server and watching it in localhost
-    * the speed of the events is turned down
+    * the speed of the events is turned down to be obervable
     * 0.0.0.0:4567

 ## experiments